zbrose/birds-on-a-wire/README.md

   - Styling for different screen sizes was challenging given the image elements
   - Hit a roadblock trying to refactor code for each click event
   - Placing notes on the staff and fixing them there was challenging

+  # Ongoing goals
+  -  formatting only fits browsers and the moment but would like to include mobile
+  -  more levels with more diffulties and added notes or keys

 ## Resources
   - Bird artwork by Sarah Nelson - Instagram: @sarah_ann_nelson